sst/guide/_chapters/render-the-note-form.md

 }
 {% endhighlight %}

-Also, let's include the React-Boostrap components that we are using here by adding the following to our header.
+{% include code-marker.html %} Also, let's include the React-Bootstrap components that we are using here by adding the following to our header.
 And our styles, the `LoaderButton`, and the `config`.

 {% highlight javascript %}
 import {